Padel Training at Home UK 2026: 7 Effective Drills for Between Court Sessions

 With racket in hand, perform slow-motion forehand and backhand swing patterns, compact volley punch motions, and overhead preparation sequences.
 Move laterally between imagined shot positions to simulate the footwork of a real rally.
 Shadow practice activates the specific neuromuscular patterns of padel without impact load, making it the most padel-specific warm-up tool available without a court.

-Total warm-up: approx. 10 to 15 minutes.
+Total warm-up: approx. 10 to 15 minutes, extending to approx. 15 minutes in cold weather.
 This investment in preparation consistently reduces injury risk and improves the quality of the training session that follows.

 The 7 Padel Training at Home Drills